 The African American Community Service Agency (AACSA) is one of the only African American cultural centers in the Silicon Valley.
-Our mission: providing quality educational, cultural, social and recreational programs, services and activities in order to perpetuate and strengthen African American identity, culture, values, traditions, knowledge and family life-is at the heart of all programs.
+Our Vision: it to provide quality educational, cultural, social and recreational programs, services and activities in order to perpetuate and strengthen African American identity, culture, values, traditions, knowledge and family life-is at the heart of all programs.
+AACSA's membership is open to everyone, regardless of race, religion, gender, sexual orientation, age or disability.
+The Agency's diverse activities and services offer a natural gateway to African American life.
 AACSA's membership is open to everyone, regardless of race, religion, age or disability.
 The Agency's diverse activities and services offer a natural gateway to African American life.

 On November 26, l978, at the Antioch Baptist Church, 268 East Julian Street in San Jose, California, twelve individuals gathered to establish the Afro-American Community Service Agency.
 We, the African-American Community, thank you for planting the seed and we the African American Community will nurture the seed so that it will continue to grow.

 Mr. Henry Gage, Sr.

 Mr. Bob Hale